Thank you for reading our post, please rate this article at the end.

 - Connect the pump to the RV batteries to power it up.

-- Attach a garden hose to the macerator, for which you will probably need a CDFJ adapter.
+- Attach a garden hose to the macerator; you will probably need a CDFJ adapter.

 - Route the hose into the toilet in your home.
 For longer distances, use a thicker hose and a more powerful pump.

 - If you don’t have a hose, you may use a bucket to dump the waste into the toilet.
-This will be very inconvenient though, so you really should use a garden hose to speed up the process.
+This will be very inconvenient, though, so you really should use a garden hose to speed things up.

 - Open the waste release valve and turn on the macerator pump.

-- The waste will run from the waste tank into the macerator and then into the toilet with no action from your side.
+- The waste will flow from the waste tank into the macerator, then into the toilet, with no action required on your part.
 You will just need to flush the toilet as needed.

-- Once no waste is left in the RV, run clean water through the system to clean it out.
-If you have a clear garden hose adaptor, it will be easy for you to check on the cleanness of the water in the process.
+- Once there is no waste left in the RV, run clean water through the system to flush it out.
+If you have a clear garden hose adaptor, it will be easy for you to check the water’s cleanliness during the process.

 - Once you are done, shut off the pump and disconnect everything.